Xiezhi: History

 As an inherently just beast, the xiezhi was used as a symbol of justice and law.
 The Censorate of the Ming and Qing eras, who were responsible for the monitoring of the civil service, wore the xiezhi as a badge of office.
 Among the common folk, the image of the xiezhi was believed to dispel evil spirits; a xiezhi might be carved on a lock to frighten off evil spirits.
 Similarly, military policemen of the Republic of China wear badges bearing the xiezhi and it is engraved on the gavels in the law courts of the People's Republic of China.

+Etymology and Identity

+Linguist and Sinologist Axel Schuessler reconstructs the Late Han pronunciation of this mythological animal's name (解豸 ~ 解廌) as *gɛʔ-ḍɛʔ.
+Noting that in Zuo Zhuan′s chapter "Duke Xuan′s 17th year", "豸 is supposedly a graphical loan for 解 'understand'", he suspects the gloss 解 (xiè) - when misunderstood - "ended up as a pre-syllable in the animal name" 豸 ~ 廌 and "may be responsible for the belief that this animal could tell straight from crooked, right from wrong."

+Schuessler points out that the animal name 豸 ~ 廌 is attested as early as in the Shang period's oracle bones and once referred to real animals, i.e. small deer which were hunted by the Shang kings yet whose identity has been almost forgotten.
+He then proposes an Austroasiatic etymology by comparing 廌 (Old Chinese: *dreʔ) to Old Mon drāy (> Burmese ဒရယ် da.rai "hog deer"), Old Khmer drāy > Khmer ទ្រាយ triəy "stag" and Stieng [Biat] draːi "swamp deer", whose Proto-Mon-Khmer ancestor was reconstructed by Shorto as *draaj (#1508).

+Linguist Juha Janhunen (2011) counts the "real goat-like animal (perhaps an antelope)" underlying 廌 (zhì) as one among many sources (besides the rhinoceros and others) which inspired the 麒麟 (qílín) and notes that both the zhi and qilin were one-horned animals which could tell right from wrong.
+However, Janhunen thinks that the graphs 豸 and 廌, rather than being variants of each other, might have denoted different animals "but they became confused to the extent that both can be used in reference to the same range of vague folkloric and mythical beasts".
+Indeed, Shuowen Jiezi describes the 豸 as ambush predators, not one-horned cattle-like ungulates.

+Schwartz (2018) identifies the 廌 as the antelope (羚羊 (língyáng)).

+Homage

-In 2022, a species of prehistoric giraffoid artiodactyl from early Miocene China, Discokeryx xiezhi, was named after the Xiezhi in reference to a single bony plate on top of its skull which bore a resemblance to the horn of the mythical creature.
+In 2022, a species of prehistoric giraffoid artiodactyl from early Miocene China, Discokeryx xiezhi, was named after the xiezhi in reference to a single bony plate on top of its skull which bore a resemblance to the horn of the mythical creature.

 In other places

 Japan

 In Japan, it is known as kaichi (獬豸), also sometimes referred to as a shin'yō (神羊).
 The kaichi is described as similar to a lion with one horn on the top of its head.